brooke-lampe/soft260-project-brooke-lampe/INSTALL.md

         $ sudo service apache2 restart
         ````

-5. In `js/index.js`, change `LOAD_MAPS_FROM_SERVER` from `false` to `true`.
+6. In `js/index.js`, change `LOAD_MAPS_FROM_SERVER` from `false` to `true`.
     Change `SERVER_MAP_CENTER_ADDRESS` to the address you want the map centered
     on and `SERVER_MAP_RADIUS` to the distance the map should extend from that
     center.

-6. Symlink the project into your Apache user directory:
+7. Symlink the project into your Apache user directory:

     ````
     $ mkdir -p ~/public_html
     $ ln -sT ~/git/soft260_project ~/public_html/soft260_project
     ````

-7. Make sure that the web server has permission to cache maps in the `data`
+8. Make sure that the web server has permission to cache maps in a `data`
     folder:

     ````
+    $ mkdir -p ~/public_html/soft260_project/server/data
     $ chmod 777 ~/public_html/soft260_project/server/data
     ````

-8. To allow access to the app from your laptop's browser (as opposed to the
+9. To allow access to the app from your laptop's browser (as opposed to the
     VM's browser), take the following steps:

     1. In YaST, under "Firewall" → "Allowed Services", used the "Advanced"